Phase 1: Pre-Clerkship Integrated Course Curriculum

 Phase 2: Clerkship Curriculum

-Our involvement in medical student education continues during the medical student clerkship.
-We have a comprehensive curriculum for students in the medicine clerkship consisting of content in chest, abdominal, musculoskeletal and neuroimaging and participate in both the surgery and primary care clerkship lecture series where our focus is on imaging considerations in surgical patients as well as evidenced based imaging criteria respectively.
+Our involvement in medical student education continues during the medical student clerkships.
+We have a comprehensive curriculum for students in the medicine clerkship component consisting of content in chest, abdominal, musculoskeletal and neuroimaging and participate in both the surgery clerkship component and primary care clerkship component lecture series where our focus is on imaging considerations in surgical patients as well as evidenced based imaging criteria respectively.